 The community largely concurred with the Committee's proposed weight threshold of less than 15 kg for mandatory en bloc kidney allocation.
 However, there was some variation across regions.
 Some regions suggested raising the weight threshold from 15 kg to 20 kg.
 One region even suggested raising the threshold to 25 kg.
 These regions cited OPTN data showing that there are kidneys being transplanted en bloc from donors as high as 25 kg, and even higher.
 Other regions felt the threshold should be decreased to less than 10 kg, or within the range of 10 to 15 kg.
-These commentators felt decreasing the weight threshold was appropriate for two reasons: first, their recommendations reflected their current center practice.
+These commenters felt decreasing the weight threshold was appropriate for two reasons: first, their recommendations reflected their current center practice.
 Some programs are comfortable splitting en bloc units from donors as small as 10 kg (or even less) and with acceptable outcomes.
 Second, these members were concerned that mandating allocation of en bloc kidneys from donors of higher weights could reduce an opportunity to implant as singles.
-In addition, one Committee felt that increasing the weight range would slow down allocation: by increasing the threshold, more programs may opt in to receive offers, but only ever intend to accept kidneys from the larger donors.
-More people opting in equals less effective facilitated placement because the OPO has to go through a longer list.
+In addition, the OPO Committee felt that increasing the weight range would slow down allocation: by increasing the threshold, more programs may opt in to receive offers, but only ever intend to accept kidneys from the larger donors.
+More programs opting in could result in less effective placement if these additional programs only intend to transplant en bloc kidneys at the high end of the weight threshold.
 Finally, increasing the weight threshold may increase the instances of splitting kidneys.
 The provision to reallocate the second kidney from a split en bloc unit was not popular during public comment.